NethServer/nethsecurity-docs/backup.rst

 NethSecurity provides a flexible and powerful backup system to save and restore your firewall's configuration settings.

-If the machine does not have an :ref:`Enterprise subscription <subscription-section>`, the backup will be stored locally on the firewall.
-To manually generate and download a backup, access the ``Backup & Restore`` page under the ``System`` section, then click on the :guilabel:`Download backup` button.
+If the machine does not have an :ref:`Enterprise subscription <subscription-section>`, the user can manually generate and download a backup, just access the ``Backup & Restore`` page under the ``System`` section, then click on the :guilabel:`Download backup` button.

 If the machine has a valid Enterprise subscription, the page will show a list of backups available from the remote server.
 The user can click the :guilabel:`Run backup` buttont: the backup will be stored on a remote server and the user will be able